rubocode/frontier.nvim/README.md

 ## watchprentice
-This is intended as another example of using an existing color palette that fully support the chosen features (such as proper _LSP_ support) and chosen plugins that I would use.
+This is intended as another example of using an existing color palette that fully supports the chosen features (such as proper _LSP_ support) and chosen plugins that I would use.

 ## neowatch